Vitamin K

 Can vitamin K be used to stop bleeding?

-Vitamin K is used to treat and prevent low levels of certain substances (blood clotting factors) that your body naturally produces.
+Vitamin K is used to support and prevent low levels of certain substances (blood clotting factors) that your body naturally produces.
 These substances help your blood to thicken and stop bleeding normally (e.g., after an accidental cut or injury).

 Does vitamin K really stop your period?